On behalf of Norton & Spencer, P.C.

 - Cesarean sections

 Patients that have surgeries they do not need are needlessly subjected to the risks common with every surgery, such as infections and blood clot development.
 On top of this, they are also unnecessarily exposed to the possibility of anesthesia and surgical errors, which can cause life-long disability or even death.

 To guard against this possibility, patient advocates advise patients to take an active role in their care.
 Experts advise patients to research the proposed procedure and ask questions, especially, “What would happen if I do not have this procedure?”
 In almost all cases, there is no medical reason to have the surgery immediately, so there is plenty of time to get a second opinion if the explanation is unsatisfactory.

 Patients that have been the victims of unnecessary surgeries (or surgical errors) are well advised to consult with an experienced medical malpractice attorney.
-The attorneys at Norton & Norton, P.C. can gather the necessary evidence of malpractice and advise you further of your right to seek compensation under law.
+The attorneys at Norton & Spencer, P.C. can gather the necessary evidence of malpractice and advise you further of your right to seek compensation under law.
 To schedule your free, no-obligation consultation, send us an email, or call us in Kansas City at 816-454-5800